uos/rmagine_docs/docs/index.md

 ## Table of Contents

-This documentation cosists of several examples, guides and conceptual explanations to give users a more thourough understanding about Rmagine.
+This documentation cosists of several examples, guides and conceptual explanations to give users a more thourough understanding of [Rmagine](https://github.com/uos/rmagine).
 As the name tells, new users should make themselfs familar with **Getting Started** first, before continuing to the more advanced examples.

 **Rmagine**